bbatsov/emacsredux/_posts/2020-07-16-running-emacs-with-systemd.md

 While I was generally happy with my overall macOS experience, I was also disappointed that Emacs simply didn't work as well there, as it does on Linux for various reasons.

-While I was a Linux user I'd always run Emacs as a daemon (server) and I'd connect this daemon from multiple instances of `emacsclient`.
-This was both elegant and efficient - my clients started instantly.
+When I was a Linux user I'd always run Emacs as a daemon (server) and I'd connect this daemon from multiple instances of `emacsclient`.
+This was both elegant and efficient - my clients started instantly and shared access to everything that was running on the daemon instance.
 While this was doable to some extent in macOS, it never worked quite as well for me, and I abandoned that workflow eventually.
 Now, however, I'm back!
 Time to revive the workflow!

 Historically I ran the Emacs daemon by adding something like this to my shell init (e.g. `.bashrc`):